james-nichols/vibrations_everywhere/content/content.md

 ## Conclusion

-So let's recap:
+Recap:

 - Fourier transforms are things that let us take something and split it up into its frequencies.
 - The frequencies tell us about some fundamental properties of the data we have
 - And can compress data by only storing the important frequencies
-- And we can also use them to make cool looking animations with a bunch of circles

-This is just scratching the surface into some applications.
-The Fourier transform is an extremely powerful tool, because splitting things up into frequencies is so fundamental.
-They're used in a lot of fields, including circuit design, mobile phone signals, magnetic resonance imaging (MRI), and quantum physics!
+This is just scratching the surface.
+The Fourier transform is an extremely powerful tool, and is used in a lot of fields including _circuit design, mobile phone signals, magnetic resonance imaging (MRI), and quantum physics_.

 ## Questions for the curious